top of page

 An independent medical review can sometimes clarify those gaps—but only if done correctly.

-What Makes a Nexus Letter Strong
+What Makes a Nexus Letter Strong?

 A strong nexus opinion typically includes: